 I first heard about Navboost while reading the Pandu Nayak testimony in the DOJ vs Google case.
 If you have not yet read this testimony, I encourage you to put aside a few hours to dig in!

-The Nayak testimony starts with questioning about user data.
+The Nayak testimony starts with a discussion about user data.
 Did you know that for every search you perform, the actions you take on Google are monitored and anonymously stored?

-Since 2005 Google has used a system called Navboost which stores data about every single search that is performed.
+Since 2005, Navboost which stores data about every single search that is performed.

-What did they click on after searching that query?
+What did the user click on after searching that query?
 Did they click on a specific website?
 A sitelink?
 A search feature?
 Did they click on a site and return to the search results to end up being satisfied by another?
 Did they swipe through a carousel?
 Hover over a particular SERP feature?
-Or perhaps did they click on the first result and not return to search?
+Or perhaps did they engage with the first result and not return to search?

 It’s not hard to imagine that this type of information could be used to help determine which content people are finding helpful.